Jacob Anderson: 2024–present: Dead Ends and Diversions

 On 31 May 2024, Anderson released the single "Love Is Dumb" and announced his upcoming project, Dead Ends and Diversions, which was released on 26 July 2024.
 It was followed by the second single "Security" on 28 June.
 Described as a 13-track EP, Dead Ends and Diversions features songs that had never made onto an album and several recordings from his live-stream event at The O2 Arena.
 Anderson held two sold-out shows at Outernet London on July 30 and 31 to support the EP.

 Personal life

 In December 2018, Anderson married actress Aisling Loftus, after having been together for around seven years.
-He and Loftus are parents of two daughters, born in 2020 and 2024.
+He and Loftus have two daughters (born 2020 and 2024 respectively).
 Anderson and his family live in West London.